birdple/falco/README.md

 - **RESTful API** with Chi router for lightning-fast routing
 - **Multi-format Support** - JPEG, PNG, WebP, SVG (input only) with WebP as default for optimal compression
 - **Dynamic Transformations** - Resize, quality adjustment, format conversion, filters, and more on-the-fly
-- **External Image Reprocessing** - Download, process, and replace images from external URLs
+- **Image Update** - Download, process, and replace images from external URLs
+- **File Management** - List files in buckets/directories and delete files or entire directories
-- **Flexible Storage** - Local filesystem, MinIO, or Amazon S3 storage
+- **Flexible Storage** - Local filesystem, MinIO, or Amazon S3 storage with multi-bucket support
 - **High Performance** - Concurrent processing with goroutine pools
 - **Smart Caching** - In-memory LRU cache for frequently accessed images
 - **Content-based Deduplication** - Automatic detection of duplicate images using hash-based IDs